A Cooperative Program Ministry

 Rochester, MN 55904

-Southern Baptists are one of the largest non-government organizations performing disaster relief services in the United States,ranking third after American Red Cross and The Salvation Army.
+Southern Baptists are one of the largest non-government organizations performing disaster relief services in the United States,ranking in the top three with American Red Cross and The Salvation Army.
 The North American Mission Board (NAMB) of the Southern Baptist Convention performs a coordinating role for the state Baptist conventions, where disaster relief volunteers are recruited, trained, and activated for service.

 MWBC Disaster Relief ministries are designed to: